Jose Mourinho: Man Utd boss unhappy with 'Playstation football' against Basel

 'Fellaini is one of my most important players'

-Mourinho was again full of praise for midfielder Marouane Fellaini, who came on in the 19th minute of Tuesday's game for the injured Paul Pogba, scored United's first goal and set up their third for Marcus Rashford.
+Mourinho was again full of praise for midfielder Fellaini, who came on in the 19th minute for the injured Paul Pogba, scored United's first goal and set up their third for Rashford.

 Before the game, Mourinho said he "felt weak" when he did not have the Belgian at his disposal.